The «Where?», the «How?» and the «What For?»

 Asbestos testing usually falls into two categories: bulk sample and air sample testing.

-For testing methods, we typically use Polarized Light Microscopy (PLM) for the bulk samples, and Phase Contrast Microscopy (PCM) for air samples.
+As testing methods, we typically use Polarized Light Microscopy (PLM) for bulk samples and Phase Contrast Microscopy (PCM) for air samples.

 |Bulk Sampling||Air Sampling|

 We analyze bulk samples using Polarized Light Microscopy (PLM).
 Polarized light is a contrast-enhancing technique that improves the quality of the image obtained when examining minerals.
 We exploit the optical properties specific to asbestos and reveal detailed information concerning the structure and composition of this hazardous mineral.(1)

 Please note: If polarized light microscopy proves inconclusive, we have the option of using Transmission Electron Microscopy (TEM), which requires a minimun turnaround time of 24 hours.
 If we determine that your sample requires TEM, we’ll call you immediately to let you know.